good2fly/n1-dundie-awards/NOTES.md

 * ⚠️ `Activity` uses `LocalDateTime` for occurred-at.
 This may or may not be what we want, but if we want absolute time, we should use `OffsetDateTime` or `Instant`.
 * ⚠️ Repository scanning should be restricted to only the `repository` directory, otherwise app startup time will suffer
 * ⚠️ Initial data should not normally be provided within the application code.
 Use some init SQL script(s), possibly via Flyway
+* ⚠️ I would personally not use JPA, unless most of the team is very familiar with the various (mostly performance) pitfalls around JPA/Hibernate.
+  It's also not very conducive for Domain Driven Design, as it encourages YOLO implementation and anemic object model.
+Prefer Spring Data JDBC.

 ### Nitpick
 * ✅  Replace double negation: `!optionalEmployee.isPresent()` => `optionalEmployee.isEmpty()`
 * ✅ `ActivityRepository` is not used in `EmployeeController` - we can remove it for now
 * ⚠️ `@ManyToOne` on `Employee.organization` should have an explicitly configured join column name for consistency
 * ⚠️ Returning a response body from `DELETE` is really not necessary.
 It's customary to just return 204 - No Content
-* ⚠️ I'd prefer using functional style usage of `Optional`, e.g.
+* ✅ I'd prefer using functional style usage of `Optional`, e.g.
 ```
   return optionalEmployee.map(ResponseEntity::ok)
                          .orElse(ResponseEntity.notFound().build());